ian-nai/Non-English-NLP-Tutorial/README.md

 ## About

 These Jupyter notebooks contain tutorials and sample code for preforming analysis on non-English texts using Natural Language Processing methods, including Python scripts to clean, analyze, and visualize text.
 These notebooks accompany a workshop offered by University of Texas Libraries.
+They were created by Ian Goodale, European Studies Librarian, and Madeline Goebel, Graduate Research Assistant for Global Studies Digital Projects.

 ## Installation